 No director has a service contract with the Company.
-The directors of the Company who are employees within the ETF Securities Group do not receive separate remuneration in their capacity as directors of the Company.
+The directors of the Company who are employees within the ETF Securities Limited group or within the WisdomTree group do not receive separate remuneration in their capacity as directors of the Company.
 R&H Fund Services (Jersey) Limited ("R&H" or the "Administrator") receives a fee in respect of the directors of the Company who are employees of R&H.